ECCC-MSC/open-data/README.md

 1. Retrieve a local copy of the current public data documentation repository
 2. Update the source documentation
-3. Run the script which generates the output versions of the documentation
+3. (validation required) Run the script which generates the output versions of the documentation
 4. Validate the output documentation
-5. Request that these modifications are merged in the authoritative repository
-6. A Public data documentation steward publishes the new version to the MSC Datamart and GitHub
+6. A 'MSC public data documentation' steward publishes the new version to canada.ca

 # File structure